 From 2005 through 2013, the SPIRIT of Conservation program awarded 55 grants worth $6.5 million to 32 conservation groups in 12 states and five countries.
 Grantees matched this funding with an additional $11.2 million, for a total conservation investment of $17.7 million.
 As a result of this investment, roughly 109,000 acres of critical bird habitat have been protected, restored or enhanced.
 This work provides important benefits to numerous species of conservation concern, including the red knot, American oystercatcher, Gunnison sage-grouse, greater sage grouse, lesser prairie chicken, Attwater’s prairie chicken, surf scoter, mottled duck, red-cockaded woodpecker, cerulean warbler, and whooping crane.

-NFWF administers this program with funding and other support from ConocoPhillips and the U.S. Fish and Wildlife Service.
+NFWF administers the ConocoPhillips SPIRIT of Conservation Program with funding and other support from ConocoPhillips and the U.S. Fish and Wildlife Service.